taktsun/ED_ERV/README.md

 ### Main analysis

 Our paper have analyzed 5 datasets.
 3 of them are available in the [dataPrimary folder](dataPrimary), and 2 others can be accessed at the [EMOTE database](http://emotedatabase.com/requestid/1D13C1YC2Q).
-The R scripts have been adapted so that they can be run with a subset of 3 datasets, but as a result there will be slight differences in the results produced.
+The R scripts have been adapted so that they can be run with a subset of 3 datasets in the [dataPrimary folder](dataPrimary), but as a result there will be slight differences in the results produced.

 ### Power analysis